ODINN-SciML/ODINN.jl/docs/src/parameters.md

 ## Physical parameters

-Physical parameters are used to store physical constants used in the physical and machine learning models.
+Physical parameters are used to store physical constants and variables used in the physical and machine learning models.

 ```@docs
 Sleipnir.PhysicalParameters